Loading...

 This rule keeps clutter manageable, as it encourages a balanced flow of items in and out of your home, preventing unnecessary buildup.

 One of the most effective decluttering methods is tackling items by category, rather than by room.
 This approach, popularized by Marie Kondo, helps you see the quantity of items you own, making it easier to let go of duplicates and items you don’t need.
+Clearing out clutter by category, such as clothes or books, can simplify the process and keep you focused.

 Common Decluttering Categories